Dwight Yoakam: Biography

-The Yoakam family moved to another neighborhood of Columbus in 1968, where Yoakam attended high school.
+The Yoakam family moved to another neighborhood of Columbus in 1968, where Yoakam attended Northland High School.
 His mother encouraged all three of her children to join the school's band, in which Yoakam played drums.
-He also attended drama class, which led to him playing the role of Charlie in a production of Flowers for Algernon.
+He also attended drama class at Northland High School, which led to him playing the role of Charlie in a production of Flowers for Algernon.
 Yoakam later attributed this performance as giving him more confidence performing in front of others.
 In his senior year of high school, Yoakam and some classmates formed a rock and roll band to compete in the school's talent show.
 The band became popular enough that they began performing at a number of private parties throughout Columbus as The Greaser Band.
 Yoakam attended Ohio State University, but quickly dropped out in order to focus on his musical career.
 While playing at a club in Gahanna, Ohio, Yoakam was approached by a man who promised a musical contract but later turned out to be a con artist.
 Despite this, Yoakam chose to move to Nashville, Tennessee, to continue pursuing a career in country music.
 He faced difficulty in the Nashville music scene, as his style was more indebted to honky-tonk and bluegrass music at a time when such sounds were not popular compared to country pop and Nashville sound.

 Yoakam then moved to Los Angeles, California, at the encouragement of Billy Alves, a former member of the Greaser Band.
 While he was initially unsuccessful there as well, he met guitarist and record producer Pete Anderson at a Los Angeles bar in 1982.
 The two became friends when they realized they had common interest in musicians such as Merle Haggard.
 Anderson also observed that cowpunk and alternative country were popular in California through acts such as Joe Ely, Rank and File, and Lone Justice.
 By performing at clubs where these acts also performed, Yoakam was thus able to gain further exposure.